 South Sudan is the youngest country in the world today.
 In 2011, when the predominantly Christian and animist South of the country finally declared its independence from the overwhelmingly Muslim North, after a quarter of a century of bloody civil war, there was initially great rejoicing.
 However, the joy did not last long, for in 2013 South Sudan slipped back once again into a new civil war.
 And once again - as in so many other countries around the world - the Church is the only institution in which the suffering people can place their trust.

 Last year the diocese of Grodno celebrated the 25th anniversary of its foundation.
 The seminary had been completed a year earlier than that, in fact, when the Soviet Union was still in existence.
-In the seminary itself the jubilee of the diocese was celebrated on June 3rd , in the presence on the bishop.
+In the seminary itself the jubilee of the diocese was celebrated on 3rd June, in the presence of the bishop.
 The very next day three young men were ordained to the priesthood and another to the diaconate.
 This too was an occasion of great joy.
-Fr Roman Ratchko, the rector of the seminary, wrote to the Catholic charity, Aid to the Church in Need, to say, "On this day of thanksgiving we were united with you in prayer and we asked God’s blessing on our friends, benefactors and on all those kind-hearted people who have helped us and remembered us in their prayers.
+Father Roman Ratchko, the rector of the seminary, has written to thje Catholic charity Aid to the Church in Need (ACN) to say, "On this day of thanksgiving we were united with you in prayer and we asked God’s blessing on our friends, benefactors and on all those kind-hearted people who have helped us and remembered us in their prayers.
 Dear friends, we were thinking of you because you have done so much good for us over the course of many years.”